json-schema-org/referencing/draft-handrews-jri.md

 ### Location

-Location behavior is necessary when not all locations within a data format are valid reference targets, or when object properties that appear to be JRI keywords are only actually JRI keywords in certain locations.
-In formats where most locations cause automatic actions (such as applying a schema to an instance), location behavior can also create areas where the automatic actions do not apply.
+Location keywords have location-defining behavior.
+This behavior is necessary when not all locations within a data format are valid reference targets, or when object properties that appear to be JRI keywords are only actually JRI keywords in certain locations.
+In formats where most locations cause automatic actions (such as applying a schema to an instance), location-defining behavior can also create areas where the automatic actions do not apply.
 These reserved locations can safely hold re-usable objects separate from any single use.

-The passive nature of location behavior makes it particularly suitable to be defined directly by context specifications, as noted in {{context-loc}}.
+The passive nature of location-defining behavior makes it particularly suitable to be defined directly by context specifications, as noted in {{context-loc}}.
 However, not all uses of JRI involve a context specification.

-JRI reserves the `"$defs"` keyword in order to make no-automatic-action location behavior available within the `"$"`-prefixed namespace.
+JRI reserves the `"$defs"` keyword in order to make no-automatic-action location-defining behavior available within the `"$"`-prefixed namespace.
 This keyword also enables safe interoperable bundling by standalone tools as described in {{bundling-interop}}.[^70]

 [^70]: It's also possible to bundle documents that do not use `"$defs"` into a document that does, and can therefore be un-bundled by a generic bundling tool.
 I'm not sure of the best way to talk about that, as I did not want to get into defining a bundling media type.